 Unlike fiberglass insulation, rigid foam won't absorb moisture, lose R-value or encourage mold growth.
 It also won't compress or fall out of place.
 SilverGlo also had a radiant barrier, which reflects heat back into your crawl space for ultimate energy savings.
 Although fiberglass is one of the cheapest insulation materials, having to rip it out and replace it will cost you more in the end.
 Insulating the crawl space floor is also an option and can help reduce heat loss.
 We insulate dirt crawl space floors with TerraBlock foam insulation.

 To reduce moisture and relative humidity in the crawl space, we install the CleanSpace liner over the crawl space walls and floors, isolating your home from the earth.
 The rim joist is sealed with either spray foam insulation or foam boards to keep out unconditioned air and prevent condensation.
 Any remaining moisture can be removed with a crawl space dehumidifier.
 When combined with air sealing and dehumidification, the CleanSpace vapor barrier will eliminate mold growth and rot from your crawl space and make the whole house healthier.
 If you have a wet crawl space, we offer products to solve water leakage and can recommend the right drainage system for your situation.

 If you're going to insulate your crawl space, make sure you get a solution that will make your entire home healthier and more comfortable.
 The Drying Co./Thermaltec installs proven insulation products for the crawl space (and basement).

 Contact us today to schedule a consultation and estimate - we'll assess your crawl space and recommend the best solution for your home!
-We offer complete crawl space solutions in Richmond, Henrico, Williamsburg, Newport News and surrounding areas.
+We offer complete crawl space solutions in Richmond, Yorktown, Williamsburg and surrounding areas.